jcasado/FinAware/README.md

 ![Method diagram](/img/diagram.png)

 ## Demo data
 The Risk factor is lower on years with higher moisture and less variability (see Figure).
+Three adjacent 1km2 points from the same parcel of potato starch production.

 ![Demo data](/img/SWI015_threepoints_from_one_parcel.png)